gravitystorm/openstreetmap-carto/DOCKER.md

 Instructions above will clone main openstreetmap-carto repository.
 To test your own changes you should [fork](https://help.github.com/articles/fork-a-repo/) gravitystorm/openstreetmap-carto repository and [clone your fork](https://help.github.com/articles/cloning-a-repository/).

+This openstreetmap-carto repository needs to be a directory that is shared between your host system and the Docker virtual machine.
+Home directories are shared by default; if your repository is in another place you need to add this to the Docker sharing list (e.g. macOS: Docker Preferences > File Sharing; Windows: Docker Settings > Shared Drives).

 ## Importing data

 openstreetmap-carto needs a database populated with rendering data to work.
 You first need a data file to import.
-It's probably easiest to grab an PBF of OSM data from [Geofabrik](http://download.geofabrik.de/).
+It's probably easiest to grab an PBF of OSM data from [Geofabrik](https://download.geofabrik.de/).
 Once you have that file put it into the openstreetmap-carto directory and run `docker-compose up import` in the openstreetmap-carto directory.
 This starts the PostgreSQL container (downloads it if it not exists) and starts a container that runs [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) to import the data.
 The container is built the first time you run that command if it not exists.
 At startup of the container the script `scripts/docker-startup.sh` is invoked which prepares the database and itself starts osm2pgsql for importing the data.